HSLdevcom/digitransit-site/src/pages/en/developers/api-registration/index.md

 We have deprecated and removed some old API endpoints that are no longer needed.
 The list of these deprecations can be found [here](../deprecations).
 We will update that page and inform users via email in the future when there are any new deprecations or removals.

 ## Quota and rate limiting
-In the future, we will enforce rate and quota limiting.
+Starting 31.1.2024, we will enforce rate and quota limiting.
 The limits should only restrict misuse of the APIs, not normal use.
-We will inform the registered users about these limits before we will enforce them.